 The pocketed coil support core is also encased in high-density polyfoam, giving the WinkBed very strong edge support.
-Customers can choose from medium-soft (4.5), medium-firm (6.5), or firm (7.5) settings for their standard WinkBed.
+Customers can choose from ‘Softer’ (4.5), ‘Luxury Firm’ (6.5), or ‘Firmer’ (7.5) settings for their standard WinkBed.

 Additionally, the WinkBed Plus is a specialized version of the bed designed for heavier sleepers.
-The WinkBed Plus swaps out polyfoam and pocketed microcoil layers for 2 1/2 inches of durable, responsive latex.
-The WinkBed Plus has a firm (8) feel.
-All versions of the WinkBed measure 14 1/2 inches thick.
+The WinkBed Plus swaps out polyfoam and pocketed microcoil layers for 2.5 inches of durable, responsive latex.
+The WinkBed Plus has a ‘Firm’ (8) feel.
+All versions of the WinkBed measure 14.5 inches thick.

 WinkBeds offers free shipping to customers in the contiguous U.S., as well as White Glove delivery for a reasonable upcharge.
 The mattress is backed by a 120-night sleep trial and a lifetime warranty, both of which are longer than average.

 The WinkBed features a luxury construction that offers superior relief for shoulder pain.
 Beyond the pressure-relieving comfort layers, the thick pocketed coil system ensures durable support for a variety of body types and sleep positions.

 Many lightweight sleepers with shoulder pain prefer mattresses with softer firmness settings.
 This is particularly true for side sleepers, who often need extra cushioning beneath the shoulders and hips for complete spinal alignment.